Batanes: Topography

 Almost one-half of Batanes is hills and mountains.
 Batan Island is generally mountainous on the north and southeast.
 It has a basin in the interior.
 Itbayat Island slopes gradually to the west, being mountainous and hilly along its northern, eastern coast.
 On Sabtang, mountains cover the central part, making the island slope outward to the coast.

 The islands are situated between the vast expanse of the waters of Bashi Channel and Balintang Channel, where the Pacific Ocean merges with the South China Sea.
 The area is a sea lane between the Philippines and Japan, China, Hong Kong and Taiwan.
 It is rich with marine resources, including the rarest sea corals in the world.

 The province is hilly and mountainous, with only 1,631.5 ha or 7.1% of its area level to undulating terrain.
 78.2% or 17,994.4 hectares vary from rolling hills to steep and very steep.
 Forty-two percent (42%) or 9,734.40 ha are steep to very steep land.
 Because of the terrain of the province, drainage is good and prolonged flooding is non-existent.

 The main island of Batan has the largest share of level and nearly level lands, followed by Itbayat and Sabtang, respectively.
 Itbayat has gently rolling hills and nearly level areas on semi-plateaus surrounded by continuous massive cliffs rising from 20 to 70 m above sea level, with no shorelines.
 Sabtang has its small flat areas spread sporadically on its coasts, while its interior is dominated by steep mountains and deep canyons.
 Batan Island and Sabtang have intermittent stretches of sandy beaches and rocky shorelines.

-The terrain of the province, while picturesque at almost every turn, has limited the potential for expansion of agriculture in an already very small province.
+The terrain, while picturesque at almost every turn, has limited the potential for expansion of agriculture in an already very small province.